 For starters, the SG13 improved the storage options, the case now featuring a 1 x 2.5” + 2 x 2.5” or 1 x 2.5” + 1 x 3.5” configuration.
 GPU clearance was also increased to by 12mm, now totaling 267mm – not a very significant change, but since those millimeters were added and not removed, it’s still a positive change.
 The most notable upgrade comes in the cooling department, though – the Silverstone SG13 supports a 120mm/140mm water-cooling radiator, thus greatly improving the cooling options.
 One more change targets the power supply: unlike the SG05 and its SFX support, the SG13 features support for the more popular ATX power supply format.

-Recently announced on Kickstarter, this extremely compact case is setting to capture the similar type of reaction the DAN Cases A4-SFX made back when it launched its very successful Kickstarter campaign.
+Originally designed and marketed on Kickstarter, this extremely compact case captured the similar type of reaction the DAN Cases A4-SFX made back when it launched its very successful Kickstarter campaign.
 The Ghost S1 is meant to be a direct competitor to the A4-SFX, as well as the S4 Mini, and we think it can do this.
 This SFF masterpiece is priced slightly more competitively than the DAN Cases A4-SFX, and also features slightly better cooling potential – something the A4-SFX struggled slightly with in terms of CPU cooling.
 Our favorite feature about this case, apart from the stunning unibody design and clean angles, is the ability to expand this case based on your personal requirements with ‘tophats’.
 This makes it possible to set up a water-cooling loop in this ever-so-small case.
-This is certainly a SFF case to watch, although the earliest units will be shipping in September 2017, and that’s if the Kickstarter campaign is successfully funded.
-We shall see.
+This is certainly an amazing SFF case for the money.

 We’ve had two entries from Silverstone in our top so far, so why not go for a third?
 We’re not doing it for the sake of doing it, nor are we paid to promote the brand – it’s just that their products are very good contenders for the title of best SFF case, and there’s no better example than the Silverstone RVZ01.
 While the previous models we’ve listed were targeted at budget buyers, the RVZ01 is for those that seek performance.
 Silverstone assembled a dedicated crew to work on their RAVEN lineup, and the RVZ01 is the first case to come out from said team, and it set a high bar for future models.